-The Covid-19 pandemic that started in Wuhan, China, in 2019 was a threat to human health in the world.
-This new coronavirus spread rapidly, and more than 220 countries are dealing with it.
-Since the diagnosis of this virus when this study was carried out, more from COVID-19 in the period between January 2020 to May 2021, converging to a medium scenario of 115 500 deaths.
-Due to the high workload, the large volume of patients, unclear end time, and the lack of definitive treatment for COVID-19, HSCWs were identified as the main group of populations that were vulnerable to the negative psychological impact and mental burden.8- During this pandemic, several studies all around the world on HCWs showed psychosocial problems, such as anxiety, insomnia, depression, frustration, and hysteria.
-They stated several reasons for the development of these problems, including the high risk of infection, loss of control, inadequate protection, lack of experience in managing the disease, overwork, negative feedback from patients, perceived stigma, significant lifestyle changes, quarantine, and less family support.8, 11 In China, Xiao et al. showed that 58% and 54.2% of HCWs had symptoms of depression and anxiety, and 55.1% of them had psychological stress that was higher than that of HCWs during SARS.
-More than 70% of HCWs in Italy suffered from somatization and 55% of distress.13 HCWs in United States and Saudi Arabia also suffered from sleep disturbance, anxiety, suicidal ideation, different levels of depression, irritability, and trouble relaxing.
-In February 2020, the outbreak of COVID-19 was announced for the first time in Iran.
-Like all countries, Iranian HCWs were struggling with the COVID-19 pandemic and suffered from psychological problems.
-Many studies have been carried out in the past two years to assess the psychological impact of COVID-19 on HCWs in Iran.
+The Covid-19 pandemic that started in Wuhan, China, in 2019 was a threat to human health in the world.^{1, 2} This new coronavirus spread rapidly, and more than 220 countries are dealing with it.
+Since the diagnosis of this virus when this study was carried out, more than 597,000,000 infected cases have been identified, and 6,459,907 deaths have been reported worldwide.3 Compared to the general population, healthcare workers (HCWs) such as physicians, nurses, and other frontline HCWs had an important role in the care and treatment of infected patients.4-6 A new WHO working paper estimated that between 80 000 to 180 000 HCWs could have died from COVID-19 in the period between January 2020 to May 2021, converging to a medium scenario of 115 500 deaths.7 Due to the high workload, the large volume of patients, unclear end time, and the lack of definitive treatment for COVID-19, HSCWs were identified as the main group of populations that were vulnerable to the negative psychological impact and mental burden.8-10 During this pandemic, several studies all around the world on HCWs showed psychosocial problems, such as anxiety, insomnia, depression, frustration, and hysteria.
+They stated several reasons for the development of these problems, including the high risk of infection, loss of control, inadequate protection, lack of experience in managing the disease, overwork, negative feedback from patients, perceived stigma, significant lifestyle changes, quarantine, and less family support.8, 11 In China, Xiao et al. showed that 58% and 54.2% of HCWs had symptoms of depression and anxiety, and 55.1% of them had psychological stress that was higher than that of HCWs during SARS.12 More than 70% of HCWs in Italy suffered from somatization and 55% of distress.13 HCWs in United States14 and Saudi Arabia15 also suffered from sleep disturbance, anxiety, suicidal ideation, different levels of depression, irritability, and trouble relaxing.
+In February 2020, the outbreak of COVID-19 was announced for the first time in Iran.5 Like all countries, Iranian HCWs were struggling with the COVID-19 pandemic and suffered from psychological problems.16 Many studies have been carried out in the past two years to assess the psychological impact of COVID-19 on HCWs in Iran.
 Many researchers have investigated the psychological effects of COVID-19 on HCWs in Iran, but a comprehensive report of these studies has not been provided so far.
 This study systematically reviewed all quantitative cross-sectional studies on the psychological problems of COVID-19 on HCWs in Iran.